Gurasic/Incremental/README.md

 </p>

 ## What is this?
-This Plugin is a recreation of the +1 clicker minigame found on diamondfire and made by DeepSeaBlue, if you have never played +1 Clicker, you should play the Diamondfire version before playing this one, To play this in diamondfire join ***mcdiamondfire.com*** and do ***/join 42998*** and you are ready to go, quick reminder to type ***@togglemsg*** in chat as fast as possible, this will turn off prestige messages, this will save your ears.
+This plugin is a recreation of the +1 clicker minigame found on diamondfire and made by DeepSeaBlue, if you have never played +1 Clicker, you should play the Diamondfire version before playing this one, To play this in diamondfire join ***mcdiamondfire.com*** and do ***/join 42998*** and you are ready to go, quick reminder to type ***@togglemsg*** in chat as fast as possible, this will turn off prestige messages, this will save your ears.

 ### But why?